 Density is defined as the amount of mass per unit volume and mathematically by the equation D = m/V. The letter D stands for density, m for mass, and V for volume.
-The SI unit of density is kg/m3 but it will suffice in the lab for us to use g/cm3 (remember, 1 cm3 = 1 mL).
+The SI unit of density is kg/m3 but it will suffice in the lab for us to use g/cm3 (remember, 1 cm3 = 1 mL so 1 g/cm3 = 1 g/mL).
 The measurement of density requires two pieces of data and therefore requires great care in the making of both measurements so as not to lose precision.

 In this lab you will measure the density of two substances.Successful completion of this investigation will include:

 Density is what chemists call an intensive property.
 That means that the density of a material does not depend on how much of it you have.
-Other examples of intensive properties include temperature, concentration, color, odor and molar mass.
+Other examples of intensive properties include temperature, concentration, color, odor, and molar mass.
 You cannot add intensive properties together.
 If you have 2.70 g of aluminum it has a volume of 1 cm3 (at ordinary room temperature and pressure).
 If you have 2,700 g of aluminum it has a volume of 1,000 cm3.
 If you have 1 m3 (1 × 106 cm3) of aluminum it has a mass of 2,700 kg.
 Work all of these out using D = m/V and you will always get a result of 2.70 g/cm3.

 Contrast intensive properties with extensive properties: measurements like mass, volume, height, width, and depth all depend on the size of a particular object.
 These measurements are extensive properties.
 You can always add more volume or mass.